MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 This article provides step-by-step instructions to IT administrators on how to deploy the Return to Workplace solution.
 Following the steps in this article to deploy Return to Workplace solution.

-Estimated time to complete these steps: 60–90 minute
+Estimated time to complete these steps: 60–90 minutes

 ## Prerequisites

-- You must a Global Administrator or Dynamics 365 Administrator or Power Platform administrator to perform the installation.
+- You should be a Global Administrator or Dynamics 365 Administrator or Power Platform administrator to perform the installation.

 - Create a workspace in Power BI where you will publish the report.
 Sign in to Power BI and create a workspace.
 More information: [Create the new workspaces in Power BI](https://docs.microsoft.com/power-bi/collaborate-share/service-create-the-new-workspaces)